 ISC Declares Quarterly Dividend

-/EIN News/ -- REGINA, Saskatchewan, March 14, 2023 (GLOBE NEWSWIRE) -- The Board of Directors of Information Services Corporation (TSX:ISV) (“ISC” or the “Company”) today declared a quarterly cash dividend of $0.23 per Class A Limited Voting Share ("Class A Share").
+REGINA, Saskatchewan, March 14, 2023 (GLOBE NEWSWIRE) -- The Board of Directors of Information Services Corporation ISV ("ISC" or the "Company") today declared a quarterly cash dividend of $0.23 per Class A Limited Voting Share ("Class A Share").
 The dividend will be paid on or before April 15, 2023 to shareholders of record as of March 31, 2023.

 The dividend has been designated as an eligible dividend pursuant to the Income Tax Act.
 An eligible dividend paid to a Canadian resident is entitled to the enhanced dividend tax credit.
 For further information on tax implications, please consult a tax advisor.